jaywhj/mkdocs-materialx/README.md

 ```

 > [!NOTE]
-> The theme is `materialx`, not material.
+> The theme name is `materialx`, not material.
 Everything else is the same as when using material.

 <br />